These diet suggestions and natural herbal supplements will help you get to the root of pitta imbalance.

 - Spicy foods

-Foods that will be cooling in nature will have these tastes and should be preferred: bitter, astringent, sweet foods.
+Foods that are cooling in nature will have these tastes and should be preferred: bitter, astringent, sweet foods.
 Download a complete list of cooling, pitta-balancing foods here.

 While balancing pitta is an important first step, it is also important to probe further into the cause.
 For example, why is heat building up in the stomach in the first place?